faizanbashir/cacheable/readme.md

 @endcache
 ```

 Behind the scenes, we'll look for a `getCacheKey` method on the model.
-Now, as mentioned above, you can use the `Laracasts\Matryoshka\Cacheable` trait to instantly import this functionality.
+Now, as mentioned above, you can use the `Faizanbashir\Cacheable\Cacheable` trait to instantly import this functionality.
 Alternatively, you may pass a second argument to the `@cache` directive, like this:

 ```html
 @cache($post, 'my-custom-key')